mfkiwl/PySimpleHotkey/README.md

 ## Contributing

-Like the PySimpleGUI project, the psgtray project is currently licensed under an open-source license, the project itself is structured like a proprietary product.
+Like the PySimpleGUI project, the PySimpleHotkey project is currently licensed under an open-source license, the project itself is structured like a proprietary product.
 Pull Requests are not accepted.

 ## License

-GNU Lesser General Public License (LGPL 3) +
+GNU Lesser General Public License (LGPL 3)

 ## Copyright